jmd0x/Thinkintosh/README.md

 macOS 12 and above note: As recent macOS versions introduce changes to the USB stack, it is highly advisable that you map your USB ports (with USBToolBox) before installing macOS.This will take some time, however once you're finished you should get either BaseSystem or RecoveryImage files:

 ### 5. What doesn't work:
-- DRM content
+- `DRM content`
-- FingerPrint Reader
+- `FingerPrint Reader`
-- Docking Station Kernel Panic if `Sleep, Reboot, Shutdown` attempted while external display connected on one of the Dock Ports
+- `Docking Station Kernel Panic if "Sleep, Reboot, Shutdown" attempted while external display connected on one of the Dock Ports`
-- Docking Station DisplayPort Audio
+- `Docking Station DisplayPort Audio`

 **Note**: These laptops do have whitelist which doesn't allow you to use other Card than the Intel AC7260.
 In order to use a different / supported card, you need to mod your bios (remove whitelist) or downgrade to Bios v2.36
-- Bios v2.36 doesn't have whitelist so downgrading allows you to use any wireless card that you want.
+- `Bios v2.36 doesn't have whitelist so downgrading allows you to use any wireless card that you want.`

 ### 6. Secure Boot
 Users with `1366x768` or `1600x900` displays can go ahead and enable secure boot and enjoy it.